staniond/color_whole_train/readme.md

 It should be safe to add/remove this mod from any save.

+UPS friendly.
+Should have almost zero impact on performance.

 ## IMPORTANT

 In order to make fluid wagon colors work, install also the 'Fluid Wagon Color Mask' mod.